Skip to main content

 • Dating goals: Can the platform meet the needs of most online daters?

-• Cost: Which one is the more affordable after accounting for every subscription tier?
+• Cost: Which one is more affordable, considering all subscription tiers?

-• Features: Not only what features are available, but do they facilitate the online dating experience?
+• Features: What features are available, and do they facilitate the online dating experience?

 • User experience: How easy or enjoyable is it to use the platform?

-• Customer support: If you have a problem, how quickly and easily can you resolve it?
+• Customer support: If you have a problem, how quickly and easily can it be resolved?

-In the following sections, we’ll explore how eHarmony and Match squared up in each criterion.
+In the following sections, we explore how eHarmony and Match squared up in each category.

-(Note: We wanted to include a "user base" criterion since, statistically, the more users a dating platform has, the higher one's chances of landing a date.
-However, official numbers on user bases aren't readily available, and the numbers we did find told us nothing about active versus inactive accounts.)
+(Note: We’d wanted to include a "user base" criterion — statistically, your chances of finding romance are higher in a larger dating pool — but official numbers on user bases aren't readily available, and the numbers we did find told us nothing about active versus inactive accounts.)

 Dating goals